 If you want to motivate mobile users to take action, you can copy the above approach and write mobile-specific copy.

-With our mobile popup editor, it’s easy to customize popups for mobile without having to create separate popups for mobile and desktop.
+With our device-specific onsite campaign builder, it’s easy to customize popups for mobile without having to create separate popups for mobile and desktop.

 When you target certain visitor segments with specific messages and adapt the copy to match that segment, you create a better user experience—and get more signups.